EthanAI/ParkingGarageApp/README.md

     		+orientation only 5x per second.
 Fix it Acceleration seems not useful. y is acceleration? (who knows, phone can move)

+        	+Use GPS speed to activate disactivate if no BT in car

 	Bugs:
-		GraphActivity freezes after long 15min+ time Sensors seem to be unaffected.
-        Signal strength seems to be recording after the sensors should be turned off.
+		GraphActivity freezes after long 15min+ time Sensors seem to be unaffected. xSignal strength seems to be recording after the sensors should be turned off.
+    	+Strange jumps sometimes
+    		Maybe problems with low refresh rate?
+    		Add safety override to:
+    			Rate of degree change
+    			Rate of azimuth change - 20 degree max per tick (0.2 s)